Browsing category

 How Long Does a Sculpture Last?

 When purchasing a sculpture, many clients often wonder: how long will it last, and what factors affect its durability?
 The material, placement, and maintenance are all crucial considerations that determine a sculpture’s lifespan.
+With the right combination of durable materials, careful consideration of the environment, and regular upkeep, a well-crafted sculpture can last anywhere from 50 years to over a thousand years.

 Sculpture vs Statue: What’s the Difference?